Trip planner for backpacking crews

 The whole trip: route and daily camps snapped to real campsites, dates, who's driving and the shuttle, permits, the crew roster and tent pairs, the shared gear list, food and water sized to the miles, and each day's forecast for the spot you'll actually be standing.
 It all lives on one page the crew can see — and prints to a load manifest when it's time to pack.

-Yes — search trails by name, snap trails together at their real junctions in the route builder (side trips and summit detours included), or upload a .gpx file.
+Yes — search trails by name, or snap trails together at their real junctions in the route builder, side trips and summit detours included.
 Trailmix reads the mileage and elevation and sizes food, water, and daily targets to match.

 What's this about an AI?